 The John Burroughs School Board of Trustees consists of at least 18 current parents and at least three alumni.
 The presidents of the Parents Council and Alumni Association automatically serve as ex officio members.
 The John Burroughs Association, consisting of all current parents, elects members of the Board at its spring annual meeting.

 The Board's main duties are to protect the overall mission and philosophy of the school, to support the head of school to implement this mission, to insure the long-term financial stability of the school and to set the policies within which it functions.

-Trustees meet as a whole nine times a year.
+Trustees meet as a whole eight times a year.
 During those meetings, the trustees are briefed on the status of key school issues — from the school budget to the admissions outlook to the status of college applications.
 They are kept abreast of student and faculty developments, achievements and concerns.
 Faculty presentations, drawing from all aspects of school life, are a common agenda item.